 Scenarios that don’t work well with a typical pill organizer include:

-• The medication isn’t a pill.
-Some medications are powders that have to be mixed with liquids just before taking, medical syrups, ointments, patches, or other formats.
+- The medication isn’t a pill.
+Some medicines are powders that must be mixed with liquids just before use, such as medical syrups, ointments, patches, or other formulations.

 Our solution: a DIY pill board